mariellefoster/marf-books/README.md

 - Lois McMaster Bujold: Shards of Honor
 - Becky Chambers: The Long Way to A Small, Angry Planet
 - Becky Chambers: Record of a Spaceborn Few
+- Henry Connolly: A Key, an Egg, an Unfortunate Remark
 - Max Gladstone: Three Parts Dead
 - Lucy Loh and Patrick Hoverstadt: Patterns of Strategy
 - N. K. Jemisin: A Hundred Thousand Kingdoms